linkblaine/active_csv/README.md

 #...
 ```

-Each module as been separated out based on it's behavior to follow the single responsibility principal.
+Each module as been separated out based on its behavior to follow the single responsibility principal.
 This will allow for anyone to easily add or remove behavior as needed.

-The base class overrides the attr_accessor method in order to create a collection of attributes that can be accessed for the initialized method.
-Creating extensibility in defining attributes in the classes that inhert from it.
+The base class overrides the attr_accessor method in order to create a collection of attributes that can be accessed by the initialized method.
+Creating extensibility in defining attributes in the classes that inherit from it.

 ```ruby
  def initialize(args={})